- $2500 per team of six (teams can start with 5 riders).

 - No deposit to be paid this year.
-Upon registration, an invoice for the full amount will be sent via email to each team manager, to be paid by August 31st.
+Upon registration, an invoice for the full amount will be sent via email to each team manager.

-- The registration fee can only be refunded up to October 1st 2022.
-After October 1st, if a team decides it cannot compete, registrations can be rolled over to TOMR 2023, or the team manager can find a replacement team to fill the place and ensure that all registration details within the registration system are changed to the new team.
+- The registration fee can only be refunded up to October 1st 2023.
+After October 1st, if a team decides it cannot compete, registrations can be rolled over to TOUR 2024, or the team manager can find a replacement team to fill the place and ensure that all registration details within the registration system are changed to the new team.

-A current AusCycling annual Race All Discipline membership or an AusCycling 7-Day Event Licence ($60) are both suitable for TOMR.
+- A current AusCycling annual Race All Discipline membership or an AusCycling 7-Day Event Licence ($60) are both suitable for TOUR.

 - Silver Cycling Australia Licenses and Tri Licences are not acceptable.

 - Age is calculated as at November 3rd 2023.